afurche/big-data-intern-recruitment-task/README.md

 `join_type` is optional (on default: 'inner')

-All possible invalid user inputs are handled.
+Possible invalid user inputs are handled.

 Tests conducted: